 Explore Things to Do in Shepherdstown WV

 Welcome to West Virginia’s oldest town!
 When visiting the area you’ll discover a wonderful blend of history and nature in the many things to do in Shepherdstown, WV.
 From the Potomac River to Blue Ridge Mountains, this area is steeped in history and includes unparalleled geographic features.
 The area’s four-season climate offers visitors the opportunity to experience the uniqueness each season brings.
-Notable attractions include the Potomac River, C&O Canal Towpath, Civil War History, Shepherd University, Rumsey Memorial, Historic Shepherdstown, the Contemporary American Theater Festival, as well as Harpers Ferry which is located a mere 12 miles away.
+Notable attractions include the Potomac River, C&O Canal Towpath, Civil War history and Antietam National Battlefield, Shepherd University and its many events, the Rumsey Memorial, Shepherdstown’s historic district, the Contemporary American Theater Festival each July, and the recently renovated and re-opened historic Opera House presenting movies, shows, concerts and other events.
 There is so much more to see and do you may have to lengthen your stay and visit often!

 Things to Do in Shepherdstown WV & the Eastern Panhandle of WV